parrt/msds501/labs/hello.md

 $
 ```

-Because we have explicitly asked it to emit output, we see output.
+Because we have explicitly asked the program to emit output, we see output.

 ## Jupyter notebooks (via Jupyter Lab)